rediska-ua/lab_piis_second/README.md

-# Laboratory work on projecting of intelectual systems
+# Second laboratory work on projecting of intelectual systems